lupino3/101-linq-samples-core/README.md

 Code, I thought it would be nice to port those examples to .NET Core and package them in a repo that makes it easy to run them.

+**NOTE**: I am not the author of the examples.
+I am just repackaging the existing samples to make sure they work under .NET Core and Visual Studio Code.

 TODO: add instructions to execute each example for each platform (Windows, Linux).